-Fifteen bird species were recorded across all quadrats during the current survey (Figure 8).
-The result is below the average of 21.5 species recorded across all quadrats between 2008 and 2019.
-In 2019, the number of bird species detected was below the yearly average for all quadrats although not the lowest on record.
+Thirty-one bird species were recorded across all quadrats during the current survey (Figure 8).
+The result is well above the average of 22.3 species recorded across all quadrats between 2008 and 2020.
+In 2020, the number of bird species detected was above the yearly average for all quadrats and was the highest since surveys started in 2008.
 The number of bird species recorded per quadrat each year is highly variable, with some survey years (2011, 2012, 2015 and 2018) recording considerably higher diversity in the mature forest (Q1) in comparison with the rehabilitation quadrats.
+In 2020 there was an even spread of diversity across all Quadrats with the difference from the highest diversity Quadrat one (20) to the lowest diversity Quadrat four (17) of three species.